AAI-USZ/APR23-GPT/README.md

 # APR23-GPT

-candidate_files directory: containing for each model and each bug the closest candidate by edit distance
+candidate_files directory: contains the closest candidate by edit distance for each model and each bug

 models directory: contains the source code for each model